1234-Ariel-code/akemogne.github.io/projects.md

 <td markdown="1">
 [**University of Calgary**](https://www.ucalgary.ca/)

--Title: Representation Learning for Unstructured Genetic Data with Applications to Polygenic Analysis of Complex Traits
+-PhD Research: Representation Learning for Unstructured Genetic Data with Applications to Polygenic Analysis of Complex Traits

 My research basically focus on developing novel biostatistical and representation learning (AI/ML) methods to identify genetic factors underlying complex diseases such as cancer and cardiovascular disorders, with a strong emphasis on interpretability and mechanistic insight.
 My research bridges statistical genetics, deep learning, and explainable AI to improve our understanding of disease biology and heritability.